open-telemetry/opentelemetry-java/docs/knowledge/api-design.md

 These APIs are called once during startup, so a hard failure surfaces the bug immediately and unambiguously.

+> **Grey area — Resource construction is used both by application code at
+> startup *and* by `ResourceProvider` implementations that detect environment information at
+> initialization time (similar to instrumentation).
+Treat `Resource` and `ResourceBuilder` as an
+> instrumentation-time boundary: use `ApiUsageLogger` and degrade gracefully rather than throwing.

 ### Runtime / instrumentation-time boundaries (Span methods, metric recordings, log builders)

 Do **not** throw.
 Log the violation via